Universal Credit will replace many existing benefits and provide both in and out of work support for working-age claimants.

 The Federation is working hard to influencing the detailed design and implementation of Universal Credit.
 Key issues we are working on include:

 The default position under Universal Credit is that claimants will receive any support for their housing costs directly, rather than having benefit paid direct to their landlord.
-We are working to influence the exceptions to this for vulnerable claimants and the design of a trigger to switch benefit payments to the landlord if a certain level of arrears has built up.
+Details of the arrears trigger have now been announced.

 Support for claimants